• Menu

 Zehra Jumabhoy

-is a UK-based art critic, curator and art historian specializing in modern & contemporary art.
+is a UK-based art critic, curator and art historian specialising in modern & contemporary art.
 She was the Steven and Elena Heinz Scholar at the Courtauld Institute of Art, London, where she completed her doctorate on contemporary Indian art and nationalism and is currently an Associate Lecturer.
 Her book, The Empire Strikes Back: Indian Art Today, was published by Random House, London, in 2010.

 Categories